Washington Fish and Wildlife Commission resident native trout harvest management policy development process

 Policy development and purpose

-The purpose of this policy is to provide clear and concise guidance as to where, when, and how WDFW will manage recreational fishing impacts on resident native trout species.
+The purpose of this policy is to provide guidance to WDFW to ensure the recreational fishing opportunities for resident native trout are consistent with the agency’s mandate.
 This policy will:

 • Acknowledge that O. mykiss and O. clarkii as species exhibit diverse life-history strategies, with both resident (including fluvial and adfluvial life histories) and anadromous forms providing some contribution to each other.